 You want them free to focus on more important stuff.

 The looming talent shortage in cybersecurity isn’t going away.
 But it’s also not an insurmountable challenge, even for smaller businesses.
 By revisiting your hiring process, promoting a better company culture and leaning more into automation, you can get rid of the elephant in the room and focus on protecting your business’s most valuable assets from those who would do it harm.

-About the Author: Max Emelianov started HostForWeb in 2001.
+: Max Emelianov started HostForWeb in 2001.
 In his role as HostForWeb’s CEO, he focuses on teamwork and providing the best support for his customers while delivering cutting-edge web hosting services.

 Editor’s Note: The opinions expressed in this guest author article are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc.